carbon-language/carbon-lang/docs/design/generics/details.md

 }
 ```

-This is just like when you get an implementation of `Equatable` by implementing
+This is just like you get an implementation of `Equatable` by implementing
 `Hashable` when `Hashable` extends `Equatable`.
 This provides a tool useful for
 [evolution](#evolution).